krsnucc21/AL2-RT-Patch/README.md

 # Step 5: apply the required code changes

 Please note that the real-time patch have several conflicts with the AL2 source code.
-To fix these conflicts, the following code changes should be applied:
+To fix these conflicts, the following code changes should be applied.
+Note that the following code changes are under review and will be updated accordingly:
 ## Code change #1
 ```bash
 % vi kernel/printk/printk.c